dcunited001/te-xel-io/app/posts/2015-08-23-epistemology-cognition-and-category-theory-part-two.md

 Because as you introspect your existing long-term memories, you create aggregate memories based on them.
 This is partially what is responsible for the phenomenon where people's description of a crime or other intense event becomes more altered the more they think about it.
 As you create more memories based on other memories, you create a particular worldview and outlook on life.
 If you recover repressed memories, then you have a rift between these repressed memories and those aggregate memories and explanations you created -- as well as a rift in your overall outlook on life, if those repressed memories were substantial in some way.

 This is one reason repressed memories in and of themselves can cause serious problems -- you remember things both as you thought they were and as you've discovered them to actually be.
 You still have all those possibly-inaccurate aggregate memories that affect how you perceive the world and those memories are more strongly linked than the newly discovered repressed memories.
 As time goes on, you create aggregate memories based on the repressed ones and the rift dissapates over time.
-This phenomenon could be incredibly confusing, quite possibly enough to cause mental disorder if one is not firmly planted on the ground.
+This phenomenon could be incredibly confusing, quite possibly enough to cause mental disorder if one is not firmly grounded.
 Additionally, your conscious mind can't really access that which you've repressed, leading to the occasional, vague sensation of something that's missing that you can't define.

 ### Procedures